openebs-archive/openebs-docs/docs/configuresc.md

 **Approach 2:**

-This approach is useful when user/tool does not have control over the StatefulSet spec. in this case, itrequires a new StorageClass per StatefulSet application.
+This approach is useful when user/tool does not have control over the StatefulSet spec. in this case, it requires a new StorageClass per StatefulSet application.

 Add following changes in the StorageClass that is referred to by the claimTemplates of this StatefulSet.

 *  Add openebs.io/sts-target-affinity: <.metadata.name of STS> label to the following fields.
   * metadata.labels
 *  Set volumeBindingMode to WaitForFirstConsumer

 **Example snippet:**